pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 end
 ```

-We spawn a Multi Match query to Elastic Search with the search term as the first
+We spawn a Multi Match query to ES with the search term as the first
 argument of the class method and we specify which fields are we running this
 query on.
 Additionally we are also specifying the weight of a match inside each
 field.
 In the example I gave, the `title` field is 5 times as important as the